 Quieter Operation

-If you are looking for a quieter mower and adheres to the noise zoning rules in your neighborhood, an electric mower would be a good pick.
-These produce up to 75 decibels which are around the same volume that a washing machine makes.
-But on the other hand, a gasoline mower produces up to 95 decibels which is the same noise level that a motorbike makes.
+If you are looking for a quieter mower that adheres to the noise zoning rules in your neighborhood, an electric mower would be a good pick.
+These produce up to 75 decibels, around the same volume a washing machine makes.
+But on the other hand, a gasoline mower produces up to 95 decibels, the same noise level that a motorbike makes.

-There are even some areas that prohibit operating a gas engine mower during certain hours.
-So, if you do not want to worry about scheduling your mowing session based on the recommended time duration, an electric mower would be the right choice for you.
-With this, you will be able to enjoy the freedom of mowing your lawn based on your convenience and preference.
+Some areas even prohibit operating a gas engine mower during certain hours.
+So, if you do not want to worry about scheduling your mowing session based on the recommended duration, an electric mower would be the right choice.
+With this, you can enjoy the freedom of mowing your lawn based on your convenience and preference.

 Environmental-Friendly Option